cabforum/smime/SBR.md

 No other algorithms or key sizes are permitted.

 ### 6.1.6  Public key parameters generation and quality checking
-RSA: The CA SHALL confirm that the value of the public exponent is an odd number equal to 3 or more.
+For RSA key pairs the CA SHALL confirm that the value of the public exponent is an odd number equal to 3 or more.
 Additionally, the public exponent SHOULD be in the range between 2^16 + 1 and 2^256 - 1.
 The modulus SHOULD also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
 [Source: Section 5.3.3, NIST SP 800-89]

-ECDSA: The CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
+For RSA key pairs the CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
 [Source: Sections 5.6.2.3.2 and 5.6.2.3.3, respectively, of NIST SP 800-56A: Revision 2]
 ### 6.1.7  Key usage purposes (as per X.509 v3 key usage field)
 Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates except in the following cases: